 Send emails via Gmail for new Webflow form submissions

-Webflow pricing: Free plan available; paid plans start at $12/month.
+Webflow pricing: Free plan available; paid plans start at $14/month.

 Ease of use: Not easy for newbies.
-They do offer a walkthrough, or you can use a template, but if you're looking for an easy drag-and-drop builder, Webflow isn't it.
-If you're comfortable with WordPress, you'll be fine.
+They do offer a walk-through, or you can use a template, but if you're looking for an easy drag-and-drop builder, Webflow isn't it.
+On the other hand, if you're comfortable with a WordPress page builder like Elementor, you'll be fine.

 Customization options: Tons of customization options, but you're building the site almost from scratch.